PureNimble/ISEP-LAPR2/docs/sprintC/US12/01.requirements-engineering/Readme.md

-# US 006 - To create a Task
+# US 012 - As a system administrator, I want to import information from a legacy
+system that has been in use in several agencies.

 ## 1. Requirements Engineering